 Second, it reveals patches since the grass is short so you can seed some again which will be ready to sprout in spring.

 It depends on how much you fertilize and water your lawn.
 If you do it very often then two times a month is good.
-If you forget to water the grass sometimes, then let the grass grow longer first.
+But if you forget to water the grass sometimes, then let the grass grow longer first.

 Before starting to mow, try to blow all leaves if there are any to the center of the lawn.
 That would make mowing less messy and you will not stain anything near the lawn; like the garage door or your car.